 - A. Spotters - 1.
 A spotter is required for each top person above prep level. - 2.
 A spotter is required for each top person in a floor stunt.

 Clarification: The spotter may grab the top person's waist in a floor stunt. - B. Stunt Levels - 1.
 Single leg stunts above prep level are not allowed.
 A single leg stunt may not pass above prep level.
 Clarification 1: Taking the top person in a single leg stunt above the head of the bases is not allowed.

-Clarification 2: If the primary bases squat down, place their knees in the ground or drop the overall height of the stunt while extending their arms (excluding floor stunts), this skill would be considered extended and therefore not allowed, regardless of the back spot's position.

-C. Twisting stunts and transitions are allowed up to a total of a 1⁄2 twisting rotation by the top person in relation to the performing surface.
+- Clarification 2: If the primary bases squat down, place their knees in the ground or drop the overall height of the stunt while extending their arms (excluding floor stunts), this skill would be considered extended and therefore not allowed, regardless of the back spot's position. - 2.
+Note: Single based or assisted single based EXTENDED stunts are not allowed in the Intermediate Special Abilities Unified Divisions (also not allowed in the Intermediate Primary or any of the younger Intermediate Divisions). - C. Twisting stunts and transitions are allowed up to a total of a 1⁄2 twisting rotation by the top person in relation to the performing surface.